0xAX/asm/content/asm_3.md

 	EXIT_CODE equ 0
 	;; ASCII code of the new line symbol ('\n')
 	NEW_LINE db 0xa
-	;; Error message that is printed in a case of not enough command line arguments WRONG_ARGC_MSG	db "Error: expected two command line argument", 0xa ;; Length of the WRONG_ARGC_MSG message
+	;; Error message that is printed in a case of not enough command-line arguments WRONG_ARGC_MSG	db "Error: expected two command-line argument", 0xa ;; Length of the WRONG_ARGC_MSG message
 	WRONG_ARGC_MSG_LEN equ 42
 ```

 As we know from the previous posts, the main purpose of the `data` section is to define variables that have initialized values.
 This example is no exception.
 Here, we define the system call number variables, string error messages, and more.
 This code sample contains comments with descriptions, so everything should generally be clear.
 If something is unclear, it’s a good idea to revisit the previous posts for clarification before you proceed with the rest of the explanation.

-### Handling command line arguments
+### Handling command-line arguments

 Before calculating the sum of two numbers from the command-line arguments, we need to understand how to handle command-line arguments in our programs.
 Pointers to the command-line arguments are located on the stack.
 To access them, we need to know the offset from the top of the stack.
 To learn where the command-line arguments of a Linux program are located on the stack, it's good to read the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).
 According to this document, the initial stack layout of a program immediately after launch is as follows: